Operational Tips for VFR and IFR in Europe

 Warning: do not use any airport directory as a definitive source on whether an airport has Customs, Avgas, etc. Use it only to get contact details.

-Next come fax or email.
-My experience is that fax works if you send your message to more than one fax number published for that airport!
-Published email addresses rarely work; not because the GA office is not on email but because published email addresses tend to be out of date.
-Plus, emails tend to get caught by spam filters, etc etc. I get good results by emailing several published email addresses, and also faxing the same message to a few numbers.
-This is efficiently done with an email2fax service (I use Interfax) by using both the TO and BCC fields concurrently:
+If using fax, send your message to more than one fax number published for that airport!
+I get good results by emailing several published email addresses, and also faxing the same message to a few numbers.
+This is efficiently done with an email2fax service (I use Interfax) by using both the TO and BCC fields to send an email and fax concurrently.

-Your own fax number, supplied in the message, obviously needs to work.
-The most practical way is a fax2email service; Interfax offer this too but I use Edge Telecom which is much cheaper.
+If using fax, always include your email address in the body of the message because most recipients will prefer to reply by email.
+If you expect a faxed reply, your own fax number, supplied in the message, obviously needs to work.
+The most practical way is a fax2email service; Interfax offer this too.
 When setting up such a service, avoid non-geographical numbers (0870 etc) because these cannot be dialed from many foreign countries.
 It is much better to pay a bit extra for a geographical number (e.g. 01273; Brighton).
-Many "modern" people, immersed in a world of email and instant messaging, dismiss fax as ancient but it remains widely used in aviation and international business generally.
-In the context of obtaining PPR, a fax is by far the easiest way to transmit a rubber-stamped or signed document, and almost every PPR confirmation I have received was delivered by fax even if other comms with the same person were done by email.

 Some airports probably get fed up with pilots sending multiple messages but they have only themselves to blame for poor organisation.
 Many airports are bastions of 1970s working practices.